cloudflare/cloudflare-docs/content/cloudflare-one/applications/scan-apps/troubleshooting.md

 # Troubleshoot CASB integrations

-Cloudflare CASB detects when integrations are unhealthy or broken.
+Cloudflare CASB detects when integrations are unhealthy or outdated.

 Common integration issues include changes to SaaS app configurations, user access, or permission scope.
 Integrations may need to be updated to support new features or permissions.

-Broken or outdate integrations appear in **CASB** > **Integrations** or **CASB** > **Findings** highlighted in red and with a status of Broken.
+To identify unhealthy CASB integrations, go to **CASB** > **Integrations** or **CASB** > **Findings**.
+If an integration is unhealthy, CASB will highlight it in red and set its status to Broken.
+If an integration is outdated, CASB will highlight it in blue and set its status to Upgrade.

 ## Repair an unhealthy integration

-You can identify and repair unhealthy CASB integrations through your list of integrations or findings.
+You can repair unhealthy CASB integrations through your list of integrations or findings.

 {{<tabs labels="Integrations | Findings">}}
 {{<tab label="integrations" no-code="true">}}

 1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **CASB** > **Integrations**.
-2. Choose your integration with the Broken status.
+2. Choose your unhealthy integration.
 3. Select **Reauthorize**.
 4. In your SaaS app, reauthorize your account.